ismarapw/pendek-in/README.md

 # Pendek In
 Welcome to the Vue.js Pendek In (Shorten Link) Website repository! 🚀

 This project is a personal initiative aimed at enhancing my skills in Vue.js, a progressive JavaScript framework for building user interfaces.
 The core idea of this web application is to provide a simple and efficient tool for shortening long URLs into more manageable, shareable links.
+The short link use tiny.url API.

 # Key Features
 1. URL Shortening: Users can enter a long URL, and the application will generate a shorter, custom link that redirects to the original address.